VirtualWatershed/vw-py/doc/dflow_cas_userguide/source/index.rst

 .. code-block:: python

-    from wcwave_adaptors.dflow_casimir import ESRIAsc  # only required if roughness_map needs to be reloaded
+    from vwpy.dflow_casimir import ESRIAsc  # only required if roughness_map needs to be reloaded

     # this is required only if the map needs to be reloaded to get the grid dimensions
     roughness_map = ESRIAsc('location/to/save/roughness_map.asc')